GTA Fellows Certificate Program

 - Reflecting on Student Learning

 - Attend 3 workshops producing teaching-related artifacts.
 These workshops will be offered at least once in the fall and once in the spring.
-Participants will be expected to bring drafts of each of the documents to the workshops.
 Group leaders will facilitate small group reviews of the documents.
 Upon completion of the program, participants will now have drafts of documents frequently required for academic positions.
+Participants are required to fill out a reflection in eLearning for each of the workshops.

 - Writing a Philosophy of Teaching Statement